Forbidden City in Beijing

 There were nine gates on The Forbidden City's central Axis.
 One of them is no longer in Existence.
-Going from South to North they are: The Great Qing Gate, The Gate of Heavenly Peace (Tiananmen), The Upright Gate, The Meridian Gate, The Gate of Supreme Harmony, The Gate of Heavenly Purity, The Gate of Imperial Peace, and The Gate of Divine Prowess.
+Going from South to North they are The Great Qing Gate, The Gate of Heavenly Peace (Tiananmen), The Upright Gate, The Meridian Gate, The Gate of Supreme Harmony, The Gate of Heavenly Purity, The Gate of Imperial Peace, and The Gate of Divine Prowess.
 The Great Qing Gate was located where the Monument to the people's heroes is today.
 Each gate has an odd number of openings.
-The central was to be used only by the Emperor, the next two were for high officials, the next set, were used by the royal family, and the next were used by others.
+The center was to be used only by the Emperor, the next two were for high officials, the next set was used by the royal family, and the next was used by others.
 Each has its own unique features and uses.

 The Forbidden City is split into two parts, the Outer Court and the Inner Court.
 The Outer Court is where all political affairs were attended to and the Inner Court is where the Emperor and his Empress, wives, concubines, and wives of the former Emperor lived.
 The entire palace radiates from a central axis.
 The central axis and the gates located on it were only allowed to be used by the Emperor himself.
 There were only two exceptions: one is on the Emperor's wedding day when the Empress entered the palace by the central axis, and the second is during the imperial examinations when the number one scholar was allowed to walk down the central axis to leave The Forbidden City.